 Why Study in Ireland?

-To begin with, let’s take a look at the top reasons why you should definitely opt for Ireland as the study destination for your chosen course!
+To begin with, let’s take a look at the top reasons why you should opt for Ireland as the study destination for your chosen course!

 Impeccable Education System

 The higher standards of Education in Ireland have their foundation laid in its commitment to excellence.
 The Irish government has invested immensely in accentuating the academic infrastructure of the country thus making it a preferred study destination across the globe.
-Further, the higher educational institutions of the country award internationally reputed and quality assured certifications and qualifications and there are more than a whopping 5000 programmes on offer for students around the world.
+Further, the higher educational institutions of the country award internationally reputed and quality assured certifications and qualifications and there are more than a whopping 5000 programs on offer for students around the world.

 Earn and Learn At The Same Time

 For some international students, it is necessary to earn while learning as education abroad can burn deep into their pockets.
-The government of Ireland offers a green card to international students which are also called a work permit.
+The government of Ireland offers a green card to international students which is also called a work permit.
 Not only this, but many universities also offer internships to international students so that they can get hands-on practical experience in their field.
 Along with such benefits, the Irish government also grants loans and scholarships to help international students financially.
 There are many ways to decrease the financial burden when you study in Ireland.

-Having been ranked at 19th in the Global Peace Index 2019, Ireland is amongst the safest study destination across the globe.
-The most important fact you must know while deciding upon whether study in Ireland pr not, the Irish higher education institutions are fully committed to ensuring an easier settlement of foreign students in the new environment and each of them have a designated staff member to assist them in every possible manner.
+Having been ranked 19th in the Global Peace Index 2019, Ireland is amongst the safest study destination across the globe.
+The most important fact you must know while deciding upon whether study in Ireland pr not, the Irish higher education institutions are fully committed to ensuring an easier settlement of foreign students in the new environment and each of them has a designated staff member to assist them in every possible manner.

 No Language Barriers

-Since English is a widely spoken language in the country, Ireland has also devoted a larger part of its literature in this language.
+Since English is a widely spoken language in the country, Ireland has also devoted a larger part of its literature to this language.
 So, you can be completely relieved about facing any kind of language barriers while studying in Ireland and instead you can grab the opportunity to learn Gaelic, an incredibly rich and native language of the country.

 Hub of International Companies

-Home to many globally known companies in Pharmaceutical, ICT and Social Media, Ireland has a thriving commercial environment with big giants such as IBM, Google, HP, Twitter, GSK, Genzyme, Facebook, LinkedIn having their branches in the country.
+Home to many globally known companies in Pharmaceutical, ICT, and Social Media, Ireland has a thriving commercial environment with big giants such as IBM, Google, HP, Twitter, GSK, Genzyme, Facebook, LinkedIn having their branches in the country.
 Thus, foreign students can avail this bustling business environment to their benefit and explore a plethora of internship and training opportunities while studying in Ireland.